7 Iconic Fashion Pieces In The History Of Fashion

 When Thomas Burberry founded his eponymous label in 1856 out of a passion for the outdoors, and the willingness to protect the British from the rainy weather, the trench coat came as the perfect piece to fulfill this mission.

 But before the actual trench coat that we know today, Thomas Burberry invented in 1879 the Gabardine – a raincoat that was breathable, lightweight, and waterproof.
 The item was revolutionizing and became in demand.
-Before its invention, waterproof coats were made of rubberized cotton fabric known as “Macintosh”, which was heavy and would cause the wearer to sweat.
+Before its invention, waterproof coats were made of rubberized cotton fabric known as “Macintosh.”
+The coat was heavy and would cause the wearer to sweat.
 Thomas Burberry wanted to free people from wearing heavy and uncomfortable outerwear, so he offered a better alternative.

 After World War II, the Trench Coat stopped being an exclusively military piece.
 It soon became the sporty and stylish item par excellence, adopted by many as a symbol of comfort and practicality.